Installer Module¶

 - the first installer runs serially

-joblib.Parallel fresh=Trueclears the version cache first- a Rich summary is rendered after the batch finishes
+fresh=Trueclears the version cache firstsafeis accepted but currently has no behavior- a Rich summary is rendered after the batch finishes

 Direct URL installers¶